 And the answers are in this book—the Bible—we simply have to find them.
 Everything that He felt that man needed to know to live in this time, and any other time in man's history, is right here in the pages of the Bible.
 It is that easy.
 It is that simple.
 But, it is not so simple for some people because they sometimes do not apply the Spirit of God to these questions.
 Or, they already have an idea of what they think it should be, and excuse their judgment on these matters.

 But, if we do this correctly, we should be able to come up with the godly answer to any of these questions.
 Remember Mr. Armstrong used to say that if you start with the wrong premise, you are not going to get the right answer.
 That premise is going to skew everything we do.
 So we have to start with two premises: (1) The Word of God is the foundation of all knowledge.
-And (2) What we need to be aiming for is "How would God decide this matter?"
+And (2) What we need to be aiming for is, "How would God decide this matter?"

 If we truly and honestly come from these perspectives, we should come up with the right answer.
-If we are doing this by God's Spirit in prayer letting Him guide us to the answers to these things.
+If we are doing this by God's Spirit in prayer, letting Him guide us to the answers to these things.

-So, the process is real simple.
+So, the process is really simple.
 Once we have this foundation, we identify the problem.
 Then we find out what the Bible says about it.
 If it is not specifically mentioned, we take a bit more general approach to it and find the category that it fits in, and work from there.
 And then we use God's Spirit to extrapolate on the principles that are here.
 We always start with what is written.

 In many places in Scripture, especially Paul and/or Jesus Himself will say, "It is written..." and then they will give you a quote from a previous scripture.
 Once they quote what is written, they make their comment on it.
 And often times in Paul's writings, he will say, "this is what we need to do..."
-He will go through (like in the book of Romans) an entire 11 chapters of doctrinal material as his "what is written" instruction, and then he will give you the next four chapters, or so, on how we apply this doctrine to our lives.
+He will go through (like in the book of Romans) an entire 11 chapters of doctrinal material as his "what is written" instruction, and then he will give you the next four chapters or so on how we apply this doctrine to our lives.

 This is the basic framework—how we work with the spirit of the law to come up with the answers to some of these questions.
 Hopefully, we come to the point where we get that nugget of doctrine that we need which reflects the mind of God.

 The spirit of the law, in short, is judgment based on godly principles.
-Maybe we should put it as follows: the outcome of the spirit of the law is judgment based on Godly principles.
+Maybe we should put it as follows: The outcome of the spirit of the law is judgment based on Godly principles.
 And you know they were doing this in the Old Testament too.
 That is why you have the law, statutes, and judgments.

 There were certain times when Moses himself made judgments based on what God had already revealed to him.
-And since Moses had the spirit of God, he could go through this process and say, "Well God has told us this already, and I judge this..."
+And since Moses had the spirit of God, he could go through this process and say, "Well, God has told us this already, and I judge this..."

 Oftentimes, he, of course, went to God, and God told him what the judgments should be.
 The daughters of Zelophehad are an example of this. ("If there are no sons, the girls should get the land, but they should try their best to marry within their tribe.")
 That was the judgment.
 And so, it was based upon what God had said in the inheritance principles.
 It was not a spiritual thing exactly, but it was an honest attempt to do what God wanted them to do so that they would be in conformity with His will.